Impossibilities & Other Goals

 Writer’s Market 2020 is the most trusted guide to getting published, and it updates every year.
 It lists helpful tips on how to write query letters, understanding more about blogging, upcoming contests and awards, magazines/journals looking for content, and the literary agents accepting new work this year.

 Between these two books, I think I’ll really have the momentum to chase the publication of my novella that I have been working on for a little more than a year.

 There have been a few hiccups in my goals for winter break, but I think I have the tools I need to remedy that and face my challenges head on.

 My novella has somehow turned into a novel, thanks to my excessively-wordy writing style, but I think that it will be okay to market it as a short novel or a long novella.

 Even after a month of working on titles, I still have not decided on one that fits the book perfectly, and so I will still continue to work on that, hopefully finding its title soon.
-(I have a back-cover summary on the “Books” tab of this website, so if you would like to help me come up with title names, I would really appreciate any help I could get.)
+(I have a back-cover summary on the “PROJECTS” tab of this website, so if you would like to help me come up with title names, I would really appreciate any help I could get.)